Facebook wants to alter findings because ‘it doesn’t like them’, court told

 A core issue in Facebook’s appeal is whether there is any legal entitlement to appeal a referral to the ECJ.

-Facebook maintains there is and also disputes several of the High Court’s findings, including the DPC had “well founded” concerns, including about “mass indiscriminate processing” of data by US government agencies under the PRISM and Upstream programmes authorised there.
+Facebook maintains there is and also disputes several of the High Court’s findings, including that the DPC had “well-founded” concerns, including about “mass indiscriminate processing” of data by US government agencies under the Prism and Upstream programmes authorised there.

 Agreement

-The US government supports Facebook’s argument that no reference to the CJEU is required in light of the Privacy Shield agreement between the EU and US and the European Commission’s determination that the US ensures an adequate level of protection for personal data transferred under the Privacy Shield.
+The US government supports Facebook’s argument that no reference to the Court of Justice of the European Union (CJEU) is required in light of the Privacy Shield agreement between the EU and US and the European Commission’s determination that the US ensures an adequate level of protection for personal data transferred under the Privacy Shield.

 In his submissions for the DPC, Mr Collins said Ms Justice Costello fully considered the Privacy Shield issue and found that did not preclude making a reference.
 She acted entirely within her jurisdiction when making the reference, he said.